desiflex/IPTV-Channels/README.md

 To watch IPTV using our list, you just need to paste this link. `https://bit.ly/tkcsiptv` This link only works in media players like VLC, Kodi or any other player that supports m3u playlists.

-## Changelog (v0.1)
+## Changelog (v0.2)

 - Removed The Weather Channel Stream.
   Weather channel is down and I am trying to find a new one.

 - Added PBS Kids!
-  This is the official pbs kids stream and the channel is set on Pacific Time (PST)
+  This is the official pbs kids stream and the channel is set on Pacific Time (KVIE 6)

+- Added More PBS Kids Locations
+  Now there are more locations for PBS Kids so you can watch PBS Kids in your Timezone!